Septolum/septolum.github.io/recipes.md

+layout: page
-# Recipes for People with Low to Zero Energy  <!-- omit in toc -->
+title: "Recipes for People with Low to Zero Energy"
+permalink: /recipes/

 In no particular order
 - [Preface](#preface)
 - [Recipes](#recipes)